People v. Derek Chauvin opening arguments protest

 Minneapolis, MN - Hundreds of people protested on Monday, March 29, to demand justice for George Floyd and conviction of Derek Chauvin.
 The demonstration took place after opening statements, and the first witnesses testified in court.
 Many were still reeling from an emotional day in court, where videos of Floyd’s murder were replayed several times, and the proceedings were broadcast live.

 In opening arguments, special prosecutor Jerry Blackwell told jurors that George Floyd said he could not breathe 27 times while Chauvin kneeled on his neck and back.
 He played one of the bystander videos taken the day that Floyd was killed, which some jurors had not seen before.
-He said that Chauvin’s decision was not a split-second one, but instead deliberate, as Chauvin ignored pleas by Floyd and the nearby crowd for nine minutes 2-seconds (popularly reported as eight minutes 46 seconds, based on a viral video of the murder).
+He said that Chauvin’s decision was not a split-second one, but instead deliberate, as Chauvin ignored pleas by Floyd and the nearby crowd for nine minutes 29 seconds (popularly reported as eight minutes 46 seconds, based on a viral video of the murder).

 Blackwell said Chauvin’s actions were an exception, in a violation of Minneapolis Police Department use of force policies, and that several officers including the chief of police would testify for the prosecution.
 To suggest that Chauvin’s brutality is not typical of MPD behavior overlooks that MPD kills unarmed civilians every year, as do police forces across the country.
 What is unusual is that Floyd’s torture and murder were captured on video and broadcast live on social media, as it was happening.